gitlabhq/gitlab-runner/docs/register/index.md

   --access-level="not_protected"
 ```

-The param `--access-level` was added in **GitLab 12.0**.
-This param allows a Runner to
+The `--access-level` parameter was added in GitLab Runner 12.0.
+It uses a registration API parameter introduced in GitLab 11.11.
-be set as a [Protected Runner](https://docs.gitlab.com/ee/ci/runners/#protected-runners) upon
-Runner registration.
-To register a Runner as a Protected Runner, you can utilize the param
-`--access-level="ref_protected"`.
-To register a runner as an Unprotected Runner, set
+Use this parameter during registration to create a [protected Runner](https://docs.gitlab.com/ee/ci/runners/#prevent-runners-from-revealing-sensitive-information).
+For a protected Runner, use the `--access-level="ref_protected"` parameter.
+For an unprotected Runner, use `--access-level="not_protected"` instead or leave the value undefined.
-`--access-level="not_protected"` instead.
-This value can later be toggled on or off in the project's
-**Settings > CI/CD** menu.
+This value can later be toggled on or off in the project's **Settings > CI/CD** menu.

 ## `[[runners]]` configuration template file